kikidebruijne/j21-project/resume.md

 12. California State University, Sacramento
 13. California State University, San Marcos

-  As I analyzed the data, I observed college expenses are getting more expensive, making it harder for students to afford college and a high quality education.
-Through this research, I aim to raise awareness about this issue and encourage actions to make college more affordable for students in California.
+  As I analyzed the data, I observed that college expenses are increasing, making it harder for students to afford college and a high quality education.
+Through this research, I aim to raise awareness about accessibility to higher education  and encourage actions to make college more affordable for students in California.

 ## Scope of Analysis
 1. **Percentage Change for Off-Campus Costs of Attendance by University (Tuition Fees and Living Expenses), for Both Out-of-state and In-state students.**